Organ donation (taking from a living person)

 Reminder

-The healthcare facility in which the sample is intended provides you with a list of the sites where this expert committee sits.
-You have to choose from that list where the committee will meet.
+The healthcare facility in which the sample is intended to be taken will provide you with a list of the sites where this expert committee is located.
+You have to choose from this list the place where the committee will meet.

-The healthcare facility that performs the sampling covers the healthcare costs incurred.
+The healthcare institution that performs the sampling shall cover the healthcare costs incurred.

-It reimburses certain expenses that you have incurred on presentation of the supporting documents of expenditure.
+It reimburses certain expenses you have incurred upon presentation of the supporting documents of expenditure.
 These are the following costs:

 • Transport costs

-• All costs of hospitalization (including hospital fee), examination and prescribed treatments for the collection
+• All costs of hospitalization (including hospital fee), examination and treatment prescribed for the collection

 • Follow-up and care costs due to the levy on you